 Turnitin is a tool used by your instructors to identify potential cases of plagiarism by automatically comparing submissions with an extensive online database.
-Used in conjunction with the Assignments tool, if your instructor elects to use Turnitin’s services your assignments will be automatically forwarded to the Turnitin service when you upload your work to Sakai.
+Used in conjunction with the Assignments tool, if your instructor elects to use Turnitin’s services your assignments will be automatically forwarded to the Turnitin service when you upload your work to Canvas.

 Turnitin accepts Word files (.doc or .docx), HTML, PDF, RTF, and TXT.
 If files were created in word processors other than Word, students should save the files as RTF or TXT.

 Assignments sent through Turnitin are scanned against all of the Turnitin sources, then a report is generated that summarizes and highlights matching text and where it was found.